-Some of us love the new work environment.
+Some of us love the remote work environment.
 No commute means we have more time to do non-work related things – like sleep in, check our social media or watch the morning news.

-Use these 9 tactics to impress your boss when you’re working remotely.
+Use these nine tactics to impress your boss when you’re working remotely.

 Your boss might impose these hours or you may have the flexibility to tweak your work schedule so it makes more sense for you and your family.
 Either way, make sure that your working hours are consistent and that your boss (as well as your coworkers) can rely on you to be available during those hours.
 Being available when you say that you’re available is the single best way to prove that you’re a reliable, dependable and honest worker, and it will instantly separate you from the pack.